percona/pmm/doc/source/using.rst

 .. note:: The credentials in the previous example are default.
-   If you use different user name or password, you have to pass them when :ref:`server_container` using the following options::
+   If you use different user name or password, you have to pass them when
+   :ref:`running the PMM Server container <server-container>` using the following options::

     -e ORCHESTRATOR_USER=name -e ORCHESTRATOR_PASSWORD=pass

 Then you can use the **Discover** page in the Orchestrator web interface to add the instances to the topology.